McCloudS/subgen/README.md

 ## Plex

 Create a webhook in Plex that will call back to your subgen address, IE: http://192.168.1.111:8090/plex see: https://support.plex.tv/articles/115002267687-webhooks/  You will also need to generate the token to use it.

+## Emby

+All you need to do is create a webhook in Emby pointing to your subgen IE: http://192.168.154:8090/emby

+Emby was really nice and provides good information in their responses, so we don't need to add an API token or server url to query for more information.

 ## Tautulli